Offering a deep dive into the unique characteristics, opportunities and challenges of the cooperative sector.

 PGS’s 12-credit four-course sequence provides:

 The Certificate in Cooperative Management program is offered in the Seattle Hybrid format, combining monthly in-person classes with weekly distance learning.
-This hybrid course design allows students from across the United States and Canada to participate in the program while continuing to live and work in their home communities.
+This hybrid course design allows students from across the United States to participate in the program while continuing to live and work in their home communities.

 Instruction incorporates a variety of methodologies, including lectures by faculty and guest speakers, slide and video presentations, classroom and online discussion, field trips and individual and team projects.